deeppavlov/DeepPavlov/docs/intro/configuration.rst

 ~~~~~~~~~~~~~~~~

 ``train`` element can contain a ``class_name`` parameter that references a trainer class (default value is
-:class:`nn_trainer <deeppavlov.core.trainers.NNTrainer>`).
-All other parameters will be passed as keyword arguments
+:class:`torch_trainer <deeppavlov.core.trainers.torch_trainer.TorchTrainer>`).
-to the trainer class's constructor.
+All other parameters will be passed as keyword arguments to the trainer class's constructor.

 Metrics